-EU-56a Qualifying eligible liabilities deductions that exceed the eligible liabilities items of the institution (negative amount) - - EU-56b Other regulatory adjustments to T2 capital - - 57 Total regulatory adjustments to Tier 2 (T2) capital - - 58 Tier 2 (T2) capital - 3 59 Total capital (TC = T1 + T2) 174 174 60 Total Risk exposure amount 780 601 80 Capital ratios and requirements in 001 C1 22.3% 28.5% 1 61 Common Equity Tier 1 capital 22.3% 28.5% 62 Tier 1 capital 63 Total capital 22.3% 28.9% 64 Institution CET1 overall capital requirements 8.8% 8.7% 65 of which: capital conservation buffer requirement 2.5% 2.5% 66 of which: countercyclical capital buffer requirement 0.2% 0.02% 67 of which: systemic risk buffer requirement - - EU-67a of which: Global Systemically Important Institution (G-SII) or Other - - - Systemically Important Institution (O-SII) buffer requirement of which: additional own funds requirements to address the risks 1.7% 1.7% EU-67b other than the risk of excessive leverage 1.7% 1.7% Common Equity Tier 1 capital (as a percentage of risk exposure 11.3% 17.5% 68 amount) available after meeting the minimum capital 11.3% 17.5% 00 requirements Amounts below the thresholds for deduction n (hefore risk weigh tina) Direct and indirect holdings of own funds and eligible liabilities of - financial sector entities where the institution does not have a 72 significant investment in those entities (amount below 10% threshold and net of eligible short positions) Direct and indirect holdings by the institution of the CET1 - - 73 instruments of financial sector entities where the institution has a /3 significant investment in those entities (amount below 17.65% thresholds and net of eligible short positions) Deferred tax assets arising from temporary differences (amount - - 75 below 17,65% threshold, net of related tax liability where the conditions in Article 38 (3) CRR are met) Applicable caps on the inclusion of p rovisions in Tier 2 T 1 76 Credit risk adjustments included in T2 in respect of exposures - - subject to standardised approach (prior to the application of the cap) 77 Cap on inclusion of credit risk adjustments in T2 under standardised - - approach 78 Credit risk adjustments included in T2 in respect of exposures subject to internal ratings-based approach (prior to the application of - - 70 the cap) Cap for inclusion of credit risk adjustments in T2 under internal 79 ratings-based approach - Capital instruments subject to phase-out arrangements (only ap onlicable between 1 lan 2014 and 1 la an 2022) Current cap on CET1 instruments subject to phase out - - 80 arrangements 0.4 Amount excluded from CET1 due to cap (excess over cap after - - 81 redemptions and maturities) 82 Current cap on AT1 instruments subject to phase out arrangements - - 83 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) - - 84 Current cap on T2 instruments subject to phase out arrangements - - Amount excluded from T2 due to cap (excess over cap after - - 85 redemptions and maturities) , •
+Qualifying eligible liabilities deductions that exceed the eligible 1 1 EU-56a liabilities items of the institution (negative amount) - - EU-56b Other regulatory adjustments to T2 capital - - 57 Total regulatory adjustments to Tier 2 (T2) capital - - 58 Tier 2 (T2) capital - - 59 Total capital (TC = T1 + T2) 182 174 60 Total Risk exposure amount 823 780 Capital ratios and requirements in • 61 Common Equity Tier 1 capital 22.1% 22.3% 62 Tier 1 capital 22.1% 22.3% 63 Total capital 22.1% 22.3% 64 Institution CET1 overall capital requirements 9.4% 8.8% 65 of which: capital conservation buffer requirement 2.5% 2.5% 66 of which: countercyclical capital buffer requirement 0.7% 0.2% 67 of which: systemic risk buffer requirement - - EU-67a of which: Global Systemically Important Institution (G-SII) or Other Systemically Important Institution (O-SII) buffer requirement - - EU-67b of which: additional own funds requirements to address the risks other than the risk of excessive leverage 1.7% 1.7% 68 Common Equity Tier 1 capital (as a percentage of risk exposure amount) available after meeting the minimum capital requirements 11.1% 11.3% Amounts below the thresholds for deduction n (before risk weigh nting) 72 Direct and indirect holdings of own funds and eligible liabilities of financial sector entities where the institution does not have a significant investment in those entities (amount below 10% threshold and net of eligible short positions) - - 73 Direct and indirect holdings by the institution of the CET1 instruments of financial sector entities where the institution has a significant investment in those entities (amount below 17.65% thresholds and net of eligible short positions) - - 75 Deferred tax assets arising from temporary differences (amount below 17,65% threshold, net of related tax liability where the conditions in Article 38 (3) CRR are met) - - Applicable caps on the inclusion of p rovisions in Tier 2 • 76 Credit risk adjustments included in T2 in respect of exposures subject to standardised approach (prior to the application of the cap) - - 77 Cap on inclusion of credit risk adjustments in T2 under standardised approach - - 78 Credit risk adjustments included in T2 in respect of exposures subject to internal ratings-based approach (prior to the application of the cap) - - 79 Cap for inclusion of credit risk adjustments in T2 under internal ratings-based approach - - Capital instruments subject to phase-out arrangements (only ap plicable between 1 Jan 2014 and 1 J an 2022) 80 Current cap on CET1 instruments subject to phase out arrangements - - 81 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) - - 82 Current cap on AT1 instruments subject to phase out arrangements - - 83 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) - - 84 Current cap on T2 instruments subject to phase out arrangements - - 85 Amount excluded from T2 due to cap (excess over cap after redemptions and maturities) -

-The Bank's CET1, Tier 1 and total capital ratios were 22.3% as at 31 December 2022.
-The Bank's total capital ratio remain well above the Total SREP Capital Requirements benchmark of 11%.
+The Bank's CET1, Tier 1 and total capital ratios were 22.1% as at 31 December 2023.
+The Bank's total capital ratio remain well above the TSCR benchmark of 11%.

-The intangible assets in the above table, were in particular recalculated in terms of the Regulation 2020/2176 of 12 November 2020, whereby a portion of the prudential valued software asset would be risk-weighted at 100% and the remainder is subject to a CET1 deduction.
-Under the old rules, software assets were deducted in full from common equity tier 1 ('CET1').
+The intangible assets in the above table, were in particular recalculated in terms of the Commission Delegated Regulation (EU) 2020/2176 of 12 November 2020 ("Regulation (EU) 2020/2176"), whereby a portion of the prudential valued software asset would be risk-weighted at 100% and the remainder is subject to a CET1 deduction.
+Under the old rules, software assets were deducted in full from CET1.